You are viewing the New York/Venezuela Chapter

 Type: Curatorial Essay · Year: 2023

 How is memory preserved when it is geographically dispersed?
-E&R's answer: professional documentation, public access, critical analysis and education.
+What role does the archive play in building cultural identity for populations in diaspora?
+E&R’s answer: professional documentation, public access, critical analysis and education.
 The archive as a political act of preservation.

 Reference in verification